LucasArantesQA/LucasArantesQA/README.md

 # 👋 Hello!
 I'm Lucas

 🎯 Developer focused on automation, CI/CD, and software quality.
-💼 Currently working at Bureau Works as a Quality Engineer.
+💼 Currently working as a Quality Engineer.
 🎮 Passionate about tech, gaming, and logical challenges.

 ###